rev-net/memo/pitch.md

 <!-- TODO: We should add pre-money/post-money to the SAFE above.
 Also, we should just use "safe", though it also implies gnosis. -->

-## Examples of revnets
+## Revnets we're launching over the next year

 - *[$NANA](https://nana.eth.sucks):* Captures revenues from the omnichain Juicebox v4's 2.5% fee. (very soon)
 - *[$BANNY](https://banny.eth.sucks):* Captures revenues from Bannyverse mints. (very soon)
-- *[$REV](https://rev.eth.sucks):* Captures revenue by betting on the productivity of the revnet-based projects it builds tools for. (very soon)
+- *[$REV](https://rev.eth.sucks):* Captures revenue from the productivity of the revnet-based projects it builds tools for. (very soon)
 - *[$NANCE](https://nance.app):* Builds the open-source Nance governance platform for tokenized communities. (soon)
 - *[$SUCKS](https://eth.sucks):* Captures memetic energy from the distribution of `.eth.sucks` websites. (soon)
 - *[$DEFIFA](https://defifa.net):* Captures revenues from Defifa prediction games. (soon)
-- *[$CROPTOP](https://croptop.eth.sucks):* Collects a 2.5% fee on mints from Croptop templates.
+- *[$CROPTOP](https://croptop.eth.sucks):* Collects a 2.5% fee on mints from Croptop sites.
 Croptop is a simple IPFS-based peer-to-peer website template with content feeds and revenue streams baked in.
 - *$SPHINX:* Builds the open-source multichain devops platform Sphinx.
 JuiceboxDAO uses Sphinx to manage contract deployments. (soon)

 Learn more and reach us from RRG at [rev.eth.sucks](https://rev.eth.sucks).